Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Computation of the level set evolution

 \section{Computation of the level set evolution}

-The overall surface reconstruction procedure requires diverse schemes to be put together, as listed in Algorithm~\ref{algo}.
-The SL scheme presented in the previous section constitutes the main ingredient of the method; all the other auxiliary parts will be detailed next.
+The overall surface reconstruction procedure requires different schemes to be put together.
+The SL scheme presented in the previous section constitutes the main ingredient of the method; all the other auxiliary parts will be detailed later on in this section.
+A summary of the complete algorithm will be given at the beginning of \S~\ref{sec:numericaltests}.